alanng10/Tool/Docue/a.md

 The word fourth letter "l" refers to list unon.

-The word spell is Thin Any operate diret operate engin list unon.
+The word spell is Thin Animi operate diret operate engin list unon.

 Tool has arch.